quorumcontrol/dgit/README.md

 New Feature!
 DGit now allows you to publish your frontend files (html, css, js, .vue, .react) files to Skynet.
 Just checkout your files into a new branch named dg-pages, commit and push!

+** NOTE: You need to have the Skynet CLI tool installed ** [skynet-cli-repo](https://github.com/NebulousLabs/skynet-cli/releases/tag/v1.0.0)

 #### Collaborators

 You can manage your repo's team of collaborators with the `git dg team` command: